khanshakil21/carscan/README.md

 - Choose the Spring Boot Application file (search for @SpringBootApplication)
 - Right Click on the file and Run as Java Application
 - You are all Set
+- Swagger can be access by visiting http://localhost:8081/swagger-ui.html in your browser
+- Also Postman collection can be access from https://www.getpostman.com/collections/c5e9f69861caff8fa074

 ### Support
 - Email me khanshakil21@gmail.com